kirit93/sagemaker-mlops-end-to-end/README.md

 ### Demo Setup

+#### End to End Pipeline with Feature Store integration
+* If using Feature Store, the first step of the Pipeline will need to read data from Feature Store.
+* In the file `sagemaker-pipeline/pipeline-dw-fs.py` lines 131 to 178 need to be replaced with the code in the notebook created by the DataWrangler Export.
+* The first step of the Pipeline will be `step_read_train`
+* Replace the first step in `sagemaker-pipeline/pipeline.py` with `step_read_train` and `step_process` from `sagemaker-pipeline/pipeline-dw-fs.py`.

+IF NOT USING FEATURE STORE, IGNORE THE STEPS ABOVE AND FOLLOW THE BELOW STEPS.

 * Navigate to the model build repo created by the SageMaker Project, replace the code in `pipelines/abalone/` with the code in `sagemaker-pipeline/`.
 * Trigger the pipeline by pushing the new code to the CodeCommit/Git repo (depending on the template selected)
 * Once the pipeline has completed, find the model package group in the Model Registry and find the ARN of the model package created in the group
 * Approve the model in the model registry, this will trigger the model deployment pipeline, you should see an endpoint being created in SageMaker